Contributing¶

 YAML workflows¶

-YAML lines may run up to 120 characters (the bundled yamllint.yaml sets line-length: max: 120): don’t carry over Python’s 88-character limit or reflexively wrap comment blocks at 80.
-The same limit governs generated downstream workflows, so comments in a codegen source (like release.yaml’s publish-pypi job) should fill to 120 too.
+YAML lines may run to 120 characters (yamllint.yaml sets line-length: max: 120): don’t carry over Python’s 88-char limit.
+The same limit governs generated downstream workflows, so codegen-source comments (like release.yaml’s publish-pypi job) should fill to 120 too.

-Jobs run on ubuntu-slim (a lean GitHub-hosted image) by default, everywhere; generated downstream workflows inherit it.
-Don’t reach for ubuntu-latest speculatively: keep ubuntu-slim and move a single job to a fuller image only when a real failure proves a needed tool is missing (shfmt, for one, is absent on slim).
+Jobs default to ubuntu-slim (a lean image), and downstream workflows inherit it.
+Don’t reach for ubuntu-latest speculatively: move a job to a fuller image only when failure proves a tool is missing (shfmt is absent on slim).

 Naming conventions for automated operations¶

-CLI commands, workflow job IDs, PR branch names, and PR body template names must all agree on the same verb prefix, keeping the conventions learnable and grepable across all four dimensions.
+CLI commands, workflow job IDs, PR branch names, and PR body template names must share the same verb prefix, keeping the conventions learnable and grepable.

 Prefix |